huawei-noah/SMARTS/competition/submission/README.md

 + The file `policy.py` must include a `submitted_wrappers()` function.
 + The function `submitted_wrappers()` must return a list of callable wrappers, if any are used, else return an empty list `[]`.
 + Use of wrappers is optional.

+## Requirements
++ Create a `requirements.txt` file containing all the dependencies needed to run the submitted model.
++ The dependencies will be installed prior to evaluating the submitted code.